LennartHennigs/DIYStreamDeck/README.md

 **Note:** This was (and is) a very successful experiment in programming with ChatGPT-4. 🤖 I built this without any knowledge of Python or CircuitPython.
 The goal was to not program it myself but tell ChatGPT-4 what I wanted.
 This is the result.
 It wrote the code and this README as well.
 This paragraph here is the only piece I am writing myself (and about ten lines in the CircuitPython code).

-This is also an ongoing project.
-I just added plugin capabilities to the code.
+**Note:** This is an ongoing project.
+For the latest changes please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

 ## Features

-For the latest changes and the history of changes, please take a look at the [CHANGELOG](https://github.com/LennartHennigs/DIYStreamDeck/blob/main/CHANGELOG.md).

-- Assign keyboard shortcuts or key sequences to keys
+- Assign keyboard shortcuts or key sequences to the keypad keys
+- The keypad determins (on a Mac) the active application - you can load app-specific shortcuts
+- Launch applications
+- Define "folders" - a new keypad definition scheme that can be tied to a single key
+  -  🆕 Folders `autoclose` after an action but this can be customized
-- Define shortcuts can or specific apps
+- Define global shortcuts in a `global` section for both, folders and apps
 - Use the  `_otherwise` section to assign shortcuts for all other apps
-- Define "folders" - a new keypad definition scheme that can be tied to a single key
-  -  🆕 Folders can `autoclose` after an action
-- Define global shortcuts in a `global` section for both, folders and apps 🆕
-- Launch applications
 - Build your own plugins and its commands.
-The source includes ...
+Plugins are included for ...
   - Audio playback plugin
   - Spotify playback plugin
   - Philips Hue plugin
-- All key definitions can be defined in a JSON config file stored on the Pi Pico
+- All key definitions can be defined in a JSON file stored on the Pi Pico

 ## Hardware Requirements